250MW of Solar Power - My Time at Clir Renewables

 Above all, don’t lie to yourself.
 The man who lies to himself and listens to his own lie comes to such a pass that he cannot distinguish the truth within him, or around him, and so loses all respect for himself and for others.
 And having no respect he ceases to love

 I seriously considered resigning.
 But for unclear reasons, I did not.
-Perhaps it was cowardice and comfort-seeking, though I hope it was not.
-Perhaps I saw a filial responsibility to retain a good job, or recognized a social responsibility to give to humanitarian aid from a monthly salary.
+Perhaps it was cowardice, a failure of imagination, or comfort-seeking, though I hope it was not.
+Perhaps I saw a filial responsibility to retain a good job, or recognized a social responsibility to continue to contribute to humanitarian aid from a monthly salary.
 Maybe I felt that the search for truth has become intractable in any corporate setting outside this one.
 A part of me believed that existing difficulties can be surmounted by accumulating experience, even if experience comes from sometimes being wrong to clients.
 And finally, I knew that a search for perfection can be taken inwards, through reflection and study.

-Anyways, I did my job well and improved my technical expertise outside of work through personal projects, reading textbooks, and earning AWS certifications.
+Bit by bit, I began to do my job well and I improved my technical expertise outside of work through personal projects, reading textbooks, and earning AWS certifications.
 With the support of my friends, managers, and colleagues, I got into the rhythm of writing production-quality code and tests, and was quickly given the responsibility to design my own scripts, subsystems, user interfaces, and microservices.
 I continued to take the initiative to improve upon the solar analytics tooling for my old team of solar analysts, while accumulating knowledge about the subtleties of wind energy.
 I built a dashboard to visualize power curve changes in wind turbines, a tooling system to generate market insight reports for a new product line, a serverless automation to analyze wind turbine SCADA anomalies, new anomaly detectors, and new data quality checks.

 I was at home, forging the links between renewable energy analytics and software engineering.
 The possibility-expanding power of analytics tooling and the relentless machinery of software architecture became complementary languages to articulate ideas by.
 But if technical expertise were languages, then there were many more languages that I had little awareness of.
 These languages were not spoken in repositories or pull requests or technical specifications, but behind closed doors and within implications and between silences.
 They articulate ideas not by snippets of code but through lines of credit and threads of influence.